knaw-huc/di-website/content/markdown/en/01_01_text-analysis.md

 - [LaMachine](https://proycon.github.io/LaMachine) (Radboud University Nijmegen) is a unified software distribution for Natural Language Processing.
 It integrates numerous open-source NLP tools, programming libraries, web-services and web-applications in a single Virtual Research Environment that can be installed on a wide variety of machines.
 - [analiticcl](https://github.com/proycon/analiticcl)(KNAW Humanities Cluster) is an approximate string matching or fuzzy-matching system for spelling correction, normalisation or post-OCR correction.
 - [Docere](https://github.com/knaw-huc/docere) (Gijsjan Brouwer) is a flexible and customisable digital (scholarly) edition publishing platform.
+- [Text-Fabric](https://annotation.github.io/text-fabric/tf/index.html) (Dirk Roorda) is machinery to process text corpora plus (large) amounts of annotations.
+It serves as a bridge between researcher and data scientist.
 - tba

 ### Publications and Presentations